Force5vey/ColorPaletteBuilder/Documentation/Tasks_Complete.md

 - Auto-save doesn't seem to be triggering. noticed case: app loads and loads last file. doesn't trigger it.
   - Ok, so it is triggered, its just that it is only saving the backupfile.
 This can be reviewed because it autosaves a backup but not the current file an this could be beneficial to give the option to make a bunch of changes, do a save as, and preserve the original file from when it was last saved. think of MS Word, and it autosaves all the time and then when you realized you wanted to keep the original and save a copy it is messd up from the autosave.
 - Clicking new, then adding and then saving doesn't set the title bar to the file name.
+- **Title bar message for filter selections**: Format as `Filter: state & group`, e.g., `Filter: Enabled & Any`.
+- **Assign color to color picker**: Add functionality to set the color picker to a color entry's color for adjustments.
+-

 Settings